 Women, typically, have a tendency to emotional egotism, to masochism, body-obsession and self-harm, to neediness (particularly after the sex-threshold has been crossed) and to avoidance of manifest conflict (preferring subterfuge and wars of attrition), Men, typically, have a tendency to mental egotism, to a restless desire to mark the world with the piss of their selves, to tease women, children and animals into reaction — or to torture them — to obsessive plan-addiction, to explicit aggression, to sex-obsession, schizophrenia and outright sadistic psychopathy (see ‘notes on the male rights movement’ below).

-These tendencies are innate, and so have existed throughout pre-history, can be roughly and indirectly observed in neurology and physiology4 and exist across wildly different cultures, no matter how men and women are conditioned — but they are also, in certain respects, malleable and can be shaped by culture; which is how the natural gender complementarity of pre-history became, via the subjugation of women by men, the hellish world of pre-modern gender-warfare (hyper-masculinised sexist men vs. hyper-feminised submissive women — which still exists in the lower classes) followed by the even more nightmarish world of modern monogendered decadence (emasculated metrosexual man vs. sharp, hungry ambitious woman — typically a middle and upper-class phenomenon); but these are all surface differences.
+This isn’t to say that, in certain respects, sex differences, like bodies and minds, aren’t malleable and cannot be shaped by culture.
+They evidently can; which is how the natural gender complementarity of pre-history became, via the subjugation of women by men, the hellish world of pre-modern gender-warfare (hyper-masculinised sexist men vs. hyper-feminised submissive women — which still exists in the lower classes) followed by the even more nightmarish world of modern monogendered decadence (emasculated metrosexual man vs. sharp, hungry ambitious woman — typically a middle and upper-class phenomenon); but these are all surface differences.

 As mentioned above, despite21 extremely gendered societies, gender inequality — or any kind of repression — did not and does exist in pre-civ / pre-conquest societies.
 The Cambridge Encyclopaedia of Hunters and Gatherers presents an overview:

 ‘Turnbull writes of the Mbuti: “A woman is in no way the social inferior of a man” (1965:271).
 Draper notes that “the !Kung society may be the least sexist of any we have experienced” (1975:77), and Lee describes the !Kung (now known as Ju/’hoansi) as “fiercely egalitarian” (1979:244).
 Estioko-Griffin and Griffin report: “Agta women are equal to men” (1981:140).
 Batek men and women are free to decide their own movements, activities, and relationships, and neither gender holds an economic, religious, or social advantage over the other (K. L. Endicott 1979, 1981, 1992, K. M. Endicott 1979).
 Gardner reports that Paliyans value individual autonomy and economic self-sufficiency, and “seem to carry egalitarianism, common to so many simple societies, to an extreme” (1972:405).
 Stressing complementarity, Sharp observes that women are as fully involved with and responsible for generating Chipewyan culture as are the men (1995:47).
 Leacock (1981) interprets the historical record on seventeenth-century Montagnais-Naskapi (Innu) gender relations as egalitarian, with individuals, male and female, making decisions about their own lives and activities.
 In short, differences between what men and women do in these societies make no difference.
 Instead of reinforcing inequalities and constructing hierarchies, these societies deliberately level differences.’

 ‘Chipewyan women defer to their husbands in public but not in private, Sharp cautions against assuming this means that men control women: “If public deference, or the appearance of it, is an expression of power between the genders, it is a most uncertain and imperfect measure of power relations.
 Polite behavior can be most misleading precisely because of its conspicuousness”… Some foragers place the formalities of decision-making in male hands, but expect women to influence or ratify the decisions.
 Gitxsan male chiefs do not support community-wide initiatives without their mothers’ and aunts’ approval (Richard Daly, personal communication).
 Andamanese men act together to make a decision, then get women to endorse it before its implementation.
 Sometimes, too, women instruct men to undertake specific tasks (V. Pandya, on the Andamanese, personal communication).
 Other foragers expect both men and women to participate in group decisions.’

-For masculinised feminishists the problem is formal, explicit and definable; and so is the solution.
+For masculinised feminists the problem is formal, explicit and definable (the patriarchy!23); and so is the solution.
 We need only do this, do that, restructure society this way or that, respect this group, give up that opinion; and everything will be alright.
 A classic, much harped-on example is the complaint that feminists of all stripe make against ‘objectification’; men telling women what they can wear, defining norms of beauty which women must conform to and so on.
 Clearly this is a grotesque state of affairs — but what is the solution?
 For men — and male cultures — to stop having preferences?
 For men to stop wolf-whistling or chatting girls up?
 For men to stop admiring divine breasts or using the word ‘chick’?
 Such measures are as absurd and pointless as preventing women from wearing burkhas.

 Men will be free of their obscene need to control, possess and objectify when they can perceive women — and reality — directly, not when they are using the correct words and admiring the right body shape.
 Likewise when women are experienced, valued and seen as they actually are they will cease wearing preposterous clothing or starving themselves to death in order to feel accepted by men and by a male culture.

 What this perception and experience amount to is the great taboo amongst sexist men and feminist women.
 Love: a word hardly uttered by either, and when it is, almost completely devoid of meaning.
-The ink spilled in feminist discourse on desire, pornography, objectification, sex, and ‘what women want’ could fill a lake, while that spent on truthfully expressing or ‘calling for’ love would barely fill a teaspoon.
+The ink spilled in feminist discourse on desire, pornography, objectification, sex, and ‘what women want’ could fill a lake, while that spent on truthfully expressing or ‘calling for’ love would barely overrun a teaspoon.
 Love is either taken to mean needing, fawning, craving or sentimentally exalting or, more often than not, it’s simply ignored, as if we know what it is.
 Oh yes, love, all very well and good, but it has nothing to do with the issues.